 <?php defined('TYPO3_MODE') || die('Access denied.'); \TYPO3\CMS\Extbase\Utility\ExtensionUtility::configurePlugin( 'MyVendor.StoreInventory', 'Pi1', [ 'StoreInventory' => 'list', ], // non-cacheable actions [ 'StoreInventory' => '', ], );

-With the first line we prevent of security reasons, that the PHP code can be
+With the first line we ensure, that the PHP code can not be

-called directly outside of TYPO3.
+called directly outside of TYPO3, for security reasons.
 The static method

 offers several arguments.
-With the first we assign the extension key (it
+With the first one we assign the extension key (it

-follows from the name of the extension directory) prefixed by the vendor
+derives from the name of the extension directory), prefixed by the vendor

 classes.
-With the second argument we give an unique name for the plugin (in
+With the second argument we give a unique name for the plugin (in

 UpperCamelCase notation).
 Because of historical reasons there is often used